junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — The previous question on the motion to recommit with instructions was ordered without objection. (text: CR H219-220)
 - 2007-01-09 — The previous question was ordered pursuant to the rule. (consideration: CR H219)
 - 2007-01-09 — UNFINISHED BUSINESS - The House left H.R.
 1 as unfinished business and moved to consideration of H. Res.
 35. Consideration of H.R.
 1 will resume later in the legislative day.
+- 2007-07-09 — Measure laid before Senate by unanimous consent. (consideration: CR S8760-8761)
+- 2007-07-09 — Passed Senate with an amendment by Unanimous Consent.
+- 2007-07-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2007-07-09 — See also S.4.
+- 2007-07-09 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S8760)
+- 2007-07-09 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S8760)
+- 2007-07-09 — Senate appointed conferee(s) Biden; Lugar from the Committee on Foreign Relations.
+- 2007-07-09 — Senate appointed conferee(s) Dodd; Shelby from the Committee on Banking, Housing, and Urban Affairs.
+- 2007-07-09 — Senate appointed conferee(s) Lieberman; Levin; Akaka; Carper; Pryor; Collins; Voinovich; Coleman; Coburn.
+- 2007-07-09 — Senate appointed conferee(s) Stevens; Inouye from the Committee on Commerce, Science, and Transportation.
+- 2007-07-09 — Senate insisted on its amendment, requested a conference. (consideration: CR S8760)
+- 2007-07-09 — Senate struck all after the Enacting Clause and substituted the language of S.4 amended. (consideration: CR S8760-8761, S8881)
+- 2007-07-10 — Message on Senate action sent to the House.
+- 2007-07-17 — DEBATE - The House proceeded with one hour of debate on the Blackburn motion to instruct conferees on H.R.
+1. The instructions contained in the motion seek to require the managers on the part of the House to agree to section 1455 of the Senate amendment.
+- 2007-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-17 — Mr. Thompson (MS) moved that the House disagree to the Senate amendment, and agree to a conference. (consideration: CR H7868-7871, H7873, H7878)
+- 2007-07-17 — Mrs. Blackburn moved that the House instruct conferees. (consideration: CR H7869)
+- 2007-07-17 — On motion that the House disagree to the Senate amendment, and agree to a conference Agreed to by voice vote. (consideration: CR H7869-7871, H7873)
+- 2007-07-17 — On motion that the House instruct conferees Agreed to by the Yeas and Nays: 354 - 66 (Roll no. 635). (consideration: CR H7873)
+- 2007-07-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Blackburn motion to instruct conferees, the chair put the question on adoption of the motion and by voice vote announced the noes had prevailed.
+Mrs. Blackburn demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of the motion until later in the legislative day.
+- 2007-07-17 — The Speaker appointed a conferee for consideration of Title II of the House bill, and Title III and subtitle C of title XIV of the Senate amendment, and modifications committed to conference: Larson (CT).
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Armed Services for consideration of secs.
+1202, 1211, 1221, 1232, 1233, and 1241 of the House bill, and section 703 of the Senate amendment, and modifications committed to conference: Skelton, Spratt, and Saxton.
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Energy and Commerce for consideration of Title I, Title II, secs.
+743 and 901 of the House bill, and Title III, secs.
+1002, 1481, 1482, 1484, and Title XVII of the Senate amendment, and modifications committed to conference: Dingell, Markey, and Barton (TX).
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Foreign Affairs for consideration of secs.
+601, 1202, 1211, 1221, 1222, 1232, 1233, 1241, 1302, 1311, 1312, 1322, 1323, 1331-1333, 1412, 1414, 1422, 1431, and 1441-1443 of the House bill, and secs.
+502, 1301, Title XVIII, secs.
+1911-1913, and 1951 of the Senate amendment, and modifications committed to conference: Lantos, Ackerman, and Ros-Lehtinen.
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Homeland Security for consideration of the House bill and the Senate amendment, and modifications committed to conference: Thompson (MS), Sanchez, Loretta, Dicks, Harman, Lowey, Jackson-Lee (TX), Christensen, Etheridge, Langevin, Cuellar, Green, Al, Perlmutter, King (NY), Smith (TX), Souder, Davis, Tom, Lungren, Daniel E., Rogers (AL), McCaul (TX), Dent, and Brown-Waite, Ginny.
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Oversight and Government Reform for consideration of sec.
+408 and subtitle A of title VIII of the House bill, and secs.
+114, 601, 602, 903, 904, 1203, 1205, and 1601 of the Senate amendment, and modifications committed to conference: Waxman, Clay, and Issa.
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Science and Technology for consideration of secs.
+703, 1301, 1464, 1467, and 1507 of the Senate amendment, and modifications committed to conference: Gordon, Wu, and Gingrey.
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on Transportation and Infrastructure for consideration of Titles I-III, sec.
+1002, and Title XI of the House bill, and secs.
+202, 301, Title IV, secs.
+801-803, 807, 901, 1001, 1002, 1101-1103, 1422-1424, 1426, 1427, 1429, 1430, 1433, 1436-1438, 1441, 1443, 1444, 1446, 1449, 1464, 1473, 1503, and 1605 of the Senate amendment, and modifications committed to conference: Oberstar, DeFazio, and Mica.
+- 2007-07-17 — The Speaker appointed conferees - from the Committee on the Judiciary for consideration of secs.
+406, 501, 601, 702, and Title VIII of the House bill, and secs.
+123, 501-503, 601-603, 1002, and 1432 of the Senate amendment, and modifications committed to conference: Conyers, Lofgren, Zoe, and Sensenbrenner.
+- 2007-07-17 — The Speaker appointed conferees - from the Permanent Select Committee on Intelligence for consideration of secs.
+601, 712, 723, 732, 733, 741, 742, and subtitle A of title VIII of the House bill, and secs.
+111-113, 121, 122, 131, 502, 601, 602, 703, 1201-1203, 1205, 1206, and 1606 of the Senate amendment, and modifications committed to conference: Reyes, Cramer, and Hoekstra.
+- 2007-07-17 — The previous question was ordered without objection. (consideration: CR H7871)
+- 2007-07-25 — Conference report H. Rept.
+110-259 filed. (text of conference report:  CR H8496-8605)
+- 2007-07-25 — Conference report filed: Conference report H. Rept.
+110-259 filed.(text of conference report:  CR H8496-8605)
+- 2007-07-25 — Rules Committee Resolution H. Res.
+567 Reported to House.
+Rule provides for consideration of the conference report to H.R.
+1 with 1 hour of general debate.
+All points of order against the conference report and against its consideration are waived.
+- 2007-07-26 — Conference report agreed to in Senate: Senate agreed to conference report by Yea-Nay Vote.
+85 - 8.
+Record Vote Number: 284.
+- 2007-07-26 — Conference report considered in Senate. (consideration: CR S10115-10117)
+- 2007-07-26 — Motion by Senator DeMint to recommit to conference with instructions made in Senate.
+- 2007-07-26 — Motion by Senator DeMint to recommit to conference with instructions rejected in Senate by Yea-Nay Vote.
+26 - 67.
+Record Vote Number: 283.
+- 2007-07-26 — Senate agreed to conference report by Yea-Nay Vote.
+85 - 8.
+Record Vote Number: 284.
+- 2007-07-27 — Cleared for White House.
+- 2007-07-27 — Conference report agreed to in House: On agreeing to the conference report Agreed to by the Yeas and Nays: 371 - 40 (Roll no. 757).
+- 2007-07-27 — DEBATE - The House proceeded with 1 hour of debate on the conference report to accompany H.R.
+1.
+- 2007-07-27 — Message on Senate action sent to the House.
+- 2007-07-27 — Motions to reconsider laid on the table Agreed to without objection.
+- 2007-07-27 — Mr. Thompson (MS) brought up conference report H. Rept.
+110-259 for consideration under the provisions of H. Res.
+567. (consideration: CR H8797-8812)
+- 2007-07-27 — On agreeing to the conference report Agreed to by the Yeas and Nays: 371 - 40 (Roll no. 757).
+- 2007-07-27 — Rule H. Res.
+567 passed House.
+- 2007-07-27 — The previous question was ordered without objection. (consideration: CR H8812)
+- 2007-08-01 — Presented to President.
+- 2007-08-01 — Presented to President.
+- 2007-08-03 — Became Public Law No: 110-53.
+- 2007-08-03 — Became Public Law No: 110-53.
+- 2007-08-03 — Signed by President.
+- 2007-08-03 — Signed by President.
+- 2007-10-16 — Committee on Commerce, Science, and Transportation.
+Hearings held.
+- 2008-02-28 — Committee on the Judiciary.
+Hearings held.